Loading…

 Jotform's HIPAA plan is the opposite story: a single product designed for PHI handling, with a signed BAA, encrypted attachments, and HIPAA-aware account settings.
-Pricing starts at $39/month for the Silver tier - a fraction of an enterprise Workspace upgrade.
+Pricing starts at $99/month billed annually on the Gold plan: a fraction of an enterprise Workspace upgrade.

-The honest split: if your practice already runs on Google Workspace Business Plus or Enterprise with a signed BAA, Google Forms can work for very simple intake.
-The moment the form needs file upload, branching by condition, payment, e-signature, or anything that looks like a real intake - Jotform is the right tool.
+The real divider: if your practice already runs on Google Workspace Business Plus or Enterprise with a signed BAA, Google Forms can work for very simple intake.
+The moment the form needs file upload, branching by condition, payment, e-signature, or anything that looks like a real intake.
+Jotform is the right tool.

 | Dimension | Jotform | Google Forms | Winner |